jahnf/Projecteur/README.md

 The latest automatically built binary packages for some Linux distributions can be downloaded from bintray:

-Make sure to add the user running the application to the `spotlight-device` group after package installation.
-This group is created during installation of the binary packages.
-_Note_: When adding your user to a new group you will need to login and logout again for the change to take full effect.

 Latest develop:
 [ ![Download](https://api.bintray.com/packages/jahnf/Projecteur/projecteur-develop/images/download.svg) ](https://bintray.com/jahnf/Projecteur/projecteur-develop/_latestVersion#files)

 Latest release:
 [ ![Download](https://api.bintray.com/packages/jahnf/Projecteur/projecteur-master/images/download.svg) ](https://bintray.com/jahnf/Projecteur/projecteur-master/_latestVersion#files)

+_For versions v0.6-alpha.30 and older_: Make sure to add the user running the application to the `spotlight-device` group after package installation.
+This group is created during installation of the binary packages.
+When adding your user to a new group you will need to login and logout again for the change to take full effect.

 ## Building